bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 01:26:13

 No, they'll get subsidized to reorg, basically.
-So basically, the minor revenue is not from coming from Bitcoin transactions is coming from governments that pay them to censor.
+So basically, the minor revenue is not coming from Bitcoin transactions is coming from governments that pay them to censor.

 Mike Schmidt: 01:26:22